emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# November 2025 Meetup
+# January 2026 Meetup

-The next meetup will be on November 26th at c-base and remote.
+There will be no regular meetup in December, so the next will be on January 28th at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.

 ### Location